jazzdotdev/jazz/Readme.md

 cargo build --release
 ```

+Note: You will also need a C compiler, eg on Debian-based Linux distros `sudo apt install build-essential`.
 Compilation will probably take several minutes depending on your machine and your network speed.
 The binary will end up in `./target/release/torchbear`.

 ## App Stores